alexeysp11/uptrader-eth-blazor/README.md

 ## How to configure and run the application

+1. Restore the projects

+In order to restore the projects, use the `restore.cmd` file.

-1. PostgreSQL database
+2. PostgreSQL database
+    - Start PostgreSQL server.

-In order to initialize the database, copy all the content of `initdb/wallets.sql` file and execute it in PSQL or PgAdmin.
+    - Initialize the database: copy all the content of `initdb/wallets.sql` file and execute it in PSQL or PgAdmin.

-2. API server
+3. API server

 There's `appsettings.json` file inside `apiserver` folder, in which the API server project is located.
 The file contains configurational settings for the API server, for example: